-Dexus has developed a charter of audit independence, which sets out a framework to assist in maintaining the external auditor's independence.
+Dexus has developed an Auditor Independence Policy, which sets out a framework to assist in maintaining the external auditor's independence.

-EY representatives attend each meeting of the ARCC and the ARCC regularly meets with the external auditor in the absence of management.
+EY representatives attend meetings of the ARCC and the ARCC regularly meets with the external auditor in the absence of management.

-Dexus board and committees
+Dexus Board and committees

-The Dexus board has overall responsibility for the management and performance of Dexus including the Responsible Entity.
+The Dexus Board has overall responsibility for the management and performance of Dexus including the Responsible Entity.
 Details of Dexus's key governance arrangements and practices are set out in the Dexus Corporate Governance Statement which can be viewed at www.dexus.com/corporategovernance.